gregorbj/Archive-VisionEval/api/model_system_design.md

 This structure is adequate to store all of the data that are used by the GreenSTEP/RSPM models and their offshoots.
 It can also be easily expanded to serve new modeling capabilites.
 For example if a module is added to model building stock, a 'Buildings' table could be added to each 'forecast year' group.
 In addition, since HDF5 files can store matrix data as well as vector data, if a future module makes use of a distance matrix, that matrix could be added to either the 'Global' group or the 'forecast years' groups.

+#### 6.6 The Model State File
+The model state file, "ModelState.Rda", maintains a record of all of the model run parameters and an inventory of the contents of the datastore.
+The software framework functions use this information to control the model run and to perform checks on module and data validity.
+The model state file contains a list which has the following components:
+- Model: The name of the model
+- Scenario: The name of the scenario
+- Description: A description of the scenario
+- Region: The name of the region being modeled
+- BaseYear: The model base year
+- Years: A list of years the model is being run for
+- DatastoreName: The file name for the datastore
+- Seed: The value to be used for the random seed
+- LastChanged: The date and time of the last change to the model state
+- Deflators: A data frame of deflator values by year
+- Units: A data frame of default units for complex data types
+- LogFile: The file name of the log file
+- Datastore: A data frame containing an inventory of the contents of the datastore
+- Geo_df: A data frame containing the geographic definitions for the model
+- BzoneSpecified: A logical value identifying whether Bzones are specified for the model
+- CzoneSpecified: A logical value identifying whether Czones are specified for the model
+- ModuleCalls_df: A data frame identifying the sequence of 'runModule' function calls and arguments

+The Datastore component is updated every time the data is written to the datastore.
+This enables framework functions to 'know' the contents of the datastore without having to access the datastore.
+The Datastore component keeps track of all groups and datasets in the datastore and their attributes such as the length of tables and the specifications of datasets.

 ### 7. Overview of Module and Software Framework Layer Interactions
 Modules are the heart of the VisionEval model system.
 Modules contain all of the code and parameters to implement submodels that are the building blocks of models.
 Modules are distributed in standard R packages.
 A module contains the following components:
 - Data specifications for data that is to be loaded from input files, data that is to be loaded from the datastore, and data that is to be saved to the datastore;